 Apply for your eTA, visa or Work Permit

 Most business travellers can use an eTA Canada.
 Does that not apply to you?
-Then you will need to apply for a Work Permit or visa.
+Then you will need to apply for a Work Permit or working visa.
 This is necessary in the following situations:

 - You are going to perform manual or physical work (longer than permitted with an eTA)